CodePath-Android-Pod23/GroupProject/README.md

 * Registration screen
    * User can add their profile information, select their favourite genres
 * Profile screen/ Setting
-   * Edit and view their profile information
+   * Edit and view their profile information and settings
  * Feed with recommendations, people nearby
    * Users should be able to see a list of recommendations based on their interests
    * Users should be able to see the list of people nearby with their similar interests